 Fans of Usher should yell “Yeah!”.
-Brasscati and Chordissimo are ballsy, brass emulations, engineered with exaggerated bite.
+Brasscati Chordissimo are ballsy, brass emulations, engineered with exaggerated bite.
 Big Lead follows the same, proto-rave trajectory, authored years before the South’s R&B star rose to ascendance.

 Harpolodic is a hybrid harpsichord / guitar, polished with 90s digital sheen.
 It’s well suited to the staccato, almost Baroque motifs popularised first by West Coast hip hop – a trap-worthy nod to the “original gangstas”.

 Angkluster is tinged with curious ‘vaporwave’ affect – a genre referenced by everyone from YouTube bedroom heros to Ty Dolla $ign.
 It’s a deceptively subtle, textured percussive organ with wonderful macros which push its hypnagogic chutzpah, evoking imagery of a synth curiosity stolen from a 80s toyshop.

 Water Rhodes is a perfectly formed 90s digi-key clone.
 A prototypical electric piano, it’s drenched in phase modulation and flanging.

 Prepared Piano is a ‘treated’ electric piano tone.
 Textured hues and cavernous reverb are great for generating trap’s infamous ‘haunted’ toy piano signature.

 Cave Heart personifies trap’s futurist wonk.
 Distressed, reverb-drenched and hewn from the depths of regret.
 This nuanced and ethereal pluck clicks, pops and fizzes, with a “Ghosts” macro ensuring your melody is suitably spectral, and a “paper” macro to make sure the sonic ‘skrilla’ is, indeed, being stacked.